Most countries take a strong stance against psychoactive substances — dishing out heavy penalties for possessing even small amounts.

 Where to Buy Magic Mushroom Spores in Switzerland

-You can order magic mushroom spores from vendors all around Europe and have them delivered legally to your address in Switzerland.
-Most spore shops are based out of Amsterdam where magic mushrooms are legal to cultivate.
+You can order magic mushroom spores from European vendors and have them delivered legally to your address in Switzerland.
+Most spore shops are based out of Amsterdam, where magic mushrooms are legal to cultivate.

 Do Magic Mushrooms Grow Wild in Switzerland?